zine22/monty/README.md

-this repository is for lifo fifo project
+new repo for LIFO FIFO project